© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Roughway Bridge is a scheduled monument protected by Historic England under reference 1004194.
 View the official record →

-Roughway Bridge is a medieval stone bridge located in Kent, England.
+Roughway Bridge is a stone bridge located in Kent, England, with origins dating to the medieval period.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1004194.

 Roughway Bridge is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1004194.